mousepawmedia/devdocs/network/source/guides/revision.rst

     $ git checkout -b newbranchname

 ...where *newbranchname* is the name of the branch you're creating.
-You can call it absolutely anything (except "devel" or "stable").
+You can call it absolutely anything (except "devel", "fresh", or "stable").

 .. _grevision_changes: